evannetwork/vade-docs/docs/usage samples/didcomm_issue-credential_holder_proposes.md

 The initial communication as per [`issue credential protocol`] would involve following steps :-

 Note: Please checkout the documentation for [`didcomm_send`] and [`didcomm_receive`] to understand the `payload` and `options`.
-The `body` parameter in payload contains the structure required for [`issue credential protocol`] and state represents the current state of protocol as each protocol goes throuth various status before the communication is completed or terminated. [`issue credential protocol`] starts with proposal sending from Bob so the initial state is `SendProposeCredential`.
+The `body` parameter in payload contains the structure required for [`issue credential protocol`] and state represents the current state of protocol as each protocol goes through various status before the communication is completed or terminated. [`issue credential protocol`] starts with proposal sending from Bob so the initial state is `SendProposeCredential`.

 - Bob sends `propose-credential` request to Alice via [`vade-didcomm`].